|Dates||Enrollment||Enrichment||Food & Nutrition|

 How can students sign up?

-Students/families should talk to their school counselor and complete the correct form for registration.
+Students/families should talk to their school counselor to complete registration.

 Check out the Summer High School Course Catalog to view the list of courses.